Ahmed-Reda-elshahawy/ITI-Full-Stack-.Net-Training-Journey/README.md

 | 🔖 ITI - D0005 - CST (JavaScript 5, ECMA5) (Part 2)    | [Markdown](./notes/markdown/iti-d0005-cst-javascript-ecma5-part2.md)              |
 | 🔖 ITI - D0006 - CST (JavaScript 5, ECMA5) (Part 3)    | [Markdown](./notes/markdown/iti-d0006-cst-javascript-ecma5-part3.md)              |

+## Progress

+- [ ] Add notes for all topics as a Markdown files.
+- [ ] Add notes for all topics as a PDF files.
+- [ ] Automate the process of converting the Markdown files to PDF files.
+- [ ] Add tasks for all topics

 ## Disclaimer

 This repository is contains my personal notes and work.
 It is not an official repository for ITI.
 It is not affiliated with ITI in any way.
 It is just a personal repository that I am using to document my journey through the training.